andywer/pg-listen/README.md

 # using npm:
 npm install pg-listen

-# using yarn
+# using yarn:
-yarn add pg-listen:
+yarn add pg-listen
 ```